KylerCondran/LeetCode/README.md

 # Accepted LeetCode Solutions

 This repository contains all my solutions to LeetCode problems implemented in C#.

-Each solution includes a numbered title, a link to the problem, tags associated with the problem, and the corresponding C# code that successfully solved the problem.
-Here is a link to my LeetCode account: [https://leetcode.com/u/KylerCondran/](https://leetcode.com/u/KylerCondran/).
+Here is a link to my LeetCode [Account](https://leetcode.com/u/KylerCondran/).

 ## About LeetCode